Anthony Borg Barthet: Education

-Awards and scholarships

-Holder of Redifusion Scholarship at Royal University of Malta 1968–71.

-Extra curricular and other

-Active member of Student Representative Council at Royal University of Malta (1968–1972), Secretary General (1968–1970), President 1971 Student Representative Faculty Board of Laws, Senate and Council.
+He was an active member of Student Representative Council at Royal University of Malta (1968–1972), Secretary General (1968–1970), President 1971 Student Representative Faculty Board of Laws, Senate and Council.

+He was holder of the Redifusion Scholarship at the Royal University of Malta 1968–71.

+He received his Diploma as Notary Public in 1972 and his Doctor of Laws in 1973.